MJDickensheets/csci441-graphics-2018/README.md

 ## Special needs information

-If you have a documented disability for which you are or may be requesting an accommodation(s), you are encouraged to contact your instructor and Disabled Student Services as soon as possible.
+If you have a documented disability for which you are or may be requesting an accommodation(s), you are encouraged to contact me and Disabled Student Services as soon as possible.